moodle-an-hochschulen/moodle-auth_ldap_syncplus/README.md

 Requirements
 ============
-This plugin requires Moodle 2.6+
+This plugin requires Moodle 2.7+

 Changes
 =======
+2014-08-25 - Support new event API, remove legacy event handling 2014-07-31 - Add event handler for "user_created" event (see "Fetching user details from LDAP on manual user creation" below for details)
-2014-03-12 - Initial version
+2014-06-30 - Check compatibility for Moodle 2.7, no functionality change 2014-03-12 - Initial version